verokoles/readme-generator/README.md

    ## Usage:

-     Please be polite and courteous of others.
-This is a professional platform!
+     This a professional platform.
+Please be polite and professional at all times.

    ## License: